SaltyGoo/saltygoo.github.io/_posts/2020-11-13-tentacle-arm.md

 *cephalopomorphosis*

-You transform one of your hands into a long tentacle and and grapple something.
+You transform one of your hands into a long tentacle and grapple something.
 Then, you choose one:

 - **Crush It!**: It takes [sum] damage and cannot move on its next turn.
 - **Throw It!** You shove the target 30' in one direction.
 It takes [sum] damage and falls prone.